 Or Discuss the similarities and dissimilarities between computer and human beings

-Or Do you think that computer share weaknesses of human beings?
+Or Do you think that computer shares the weaknesses of human beings?

-Computer is an extension or developed form of human brain.
+The computer is an extension or developed form of the human brain.
 Computers resemble human beings in the sense that they possess the faculty of committing errors or making mistakes.
 Just like human brains computers can think and act clearly.
-Some computers also write verses which are obscure.
-They can think, add, subtract, multiply and divide.
-They can do everything; but they lack one human faculty consciousness.
+Some computers also write obscure verses.
+They can think, add, subtract, multiply, and divide.
+They can do everything, but they lack one human faculty consciousness.
 Like human brains, computers are based on committing errors.
-As a matter of fact, committing errors is the secret of the progress of human beings as well as of computers.
+Committing errors is the secret of the progress of human beings as well as of computers.
 Many choices or options lie before us and we have to choose between the right and the wrong.
-Then in the course of life we learn by “trial and error” and not by “trial and rightness.”
+Then in the course of life, we learn by “trial and error” and not by “trial and rightness.”
 Computers function by the same principle.
-Some employee of a company, who feeds the computer commits an error, but afterwards the error is rectified.
+Some employees of a company, who feeds the computer commit an error, but afterward, the error is rectified.
 This is a constant process.

 Anyhow, there is some difference between human reasoning and that of computers.
-Computers cannot think, dream, decide and act freely as they are always fed by human beings.
+Computers cannot think, dream, decide, and act freely as they are always fed by human beings.
 They don’t have consciousness.
 Hence they can’t act on their own.
-Human beings or human brain, on the other hand, can act, dream, decide and think freely.
+Human beings or the human brain, on the other hand, can act, dream, decide, and think freely.
 215

 - 2. Discuss the importance of making mistakes?

 Or What is the thesis/main idea of the essay?